GLOBAL MARKETS-Global stocks, euro rise on Europe debt hopes

 NEW YORK, Sept 14 Global equities rallied and the euro rose on Wednesday as optimism over tentative steps to resolve Europe's debt crisis overcame still widespread fears that Greece will ultimately default on its debt.

-Stocks on Wall Street jumped as much as more than 2 percent after Europe's top bureaucrat said plans for a common euro zone bond, seen by many as a key tool to ease the region's festering debt crisis, would soon be presented.
-For details see: [ID:nL3E7KE09F]
+Stocks on Wall Street jumped more than 2 percent after Europe's top bureaucrat said plans for a common euro zone bond, seen by many as a key tool to ease the region's festering debt crisis, would soon be presented.
+For details, see [ID:nL3E7KE09F]

 "The focus today seems to be on whether or not Greece defaults, and the market is anticipating that the can will again be kicked down the road, avoiding a default," said Clark Yingst, chief market analyst at Joseph Gunnar & Co in New York.

+"Still, the market is fluctuating intraday on the uncertainty related to the issue," Yingst said.

-The president of the European Commission, Jose Manuel Barroso, said Europe was facing its most serious challenge in a generation.
-But he warned there was no simple solution.
+The president of the European Commission, Jose Manuel Barroso, acknowledged as much, saying Europe was facing its most serious challenge in a generation, but there was no simple solution.

-Stocks and the euro rallied after France and Germany said Greece's future remains in the euro zone, tapping down fears of a departure that could spark a systemic rupture.
+Stocks and the euro extended gains after France and Germany said Greece's future remains in the euro zone, tapping down fears of a departure that could spark a systemic rupture.
 [ID:nP6E7JV05EID:nP6E7JV05E]

-Leaders of France and Germany also told Greek Prime Minister George Papandreou it was vital to implement reforms and meet fiscal goals set under a July 21 bailout plan.

 DEBT ISSUE STILL A CONCERN